 There’s a tonne of evidence to suggest that being a competent and engaged child reader is a predictor of life success.
 Like this study that shows a link between reading ability at seven and social class in later life.

 Bring books to life with silly voices and questions about the narrative.
-Set up a cosy reading nook and take your kids to your local library where they can choose from a wide range of styles and subjects.
+Set up a cozy reading nook and take your kids to your local library where they can choose from a wide range of styles and subjects.
 Books can nourish kids’ imaginations and curiosity.
-Encouraging reading at home will not only help to develop their language, concentration and social skills, but when shared with a parent or carer, can strengthen mutual understanding and connection.
+Encouraging reading at home will not only help to develop their language, concentration, and social skills, but when shared with a parent or caregiver, can strengthen mutual understanding and connection.

 5 Give the gift of a growth mindset

 If you’re already praising effort over the outcome and avoiding putting labels (good or bad) on your kids, then you’re familiar with the research of Carol Dweck on growth and fixed mindsets (not to mention, you’re kicking ass at parenting!).
 Carol’s studies show that teaching kids to understand that their intelligence and abilities can be improved with effort and the right strategies can boost their achievement.
 Teaching a growth mindset is about empowering your kids to deal with whatever’s thrown at them, pushing them to the far reaches of their abilities, and equipping them with the tools they need to pursue their goals through even the most difficult circumstances.
 No easy feat, but a super valuable life skill.

 Praise not only effort but the way your child approaches a challenge.
 Use the magic word ‘yet’ to counter any negative self-talk.
 Encourage kids to take age and development-appropriate challenges so if they fail, they can learn from their mistakes without experiencing long-term or devastating consequences.
 Talk openly with your kids about your thought processes and mistakes — kids who see their parents’ failures and hear them being worked through will be better equipped to do the same.